flapps-ind/codathon-scrapp/README.md

 ## 🌍 Theme
 **Build a Digital Solution for a Greener Planet**

-SecondLife supports this theme by:
+scrapp supports this theme by:
 - Preventing waste at the source
 - Encouraging reuse over disposal
 - Reducing landfill contribution